What You Should Know About Black Boxes in Cars

 Who Can Access a Car’s Black Box Data?

 In most cases, a car’s owner or the person leasing it can access the vehicle’s black box data, typically with the help of a trained automotive technician.
-Others usually cannot retrieve EDR information without the vehicle owner’s or lessee’s permission unless a court orders it.
+Under the Driver Privacy Act of 2015, the data collected by an EDR belongs to the vehicle owner and cannot be accessed without consent.
+However, in many cases, car manufacturers, law enforcement, and other authorized parties may access black box data without the owner’s explicit consent, especially during accident investigations.

 Mechanics or crash reconstruction experts can extract black box data using specialized tools, but again, they need legal access.
-A judge may allow access even without the owner’s consent if the vehicle is part of a criminal or civil case.
+Data retrieval often involves specialized software and equipment, and a judge may allow access even without the owner’s consent if the vehicle is part of a criminal or civil case.

 How Could a Black Box Be Used in My Alabama Car Accident Claim?